cbroult/erb-processor/README.md

 ## Code of Conduct

-Everyone interacting in the Erb::Processor project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/cbroult/erb-processor/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the ERB::Processor project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/cbroult/erb-processor/blob/master/CODE_OF_CONDUCT.md).